HaraldUebele/HaraldUebele.github.io/_posts/2021/2021-02-10-Moving my Blog from Wordpress to Github Pages.md

 This assumes that you also sort the images into years and months folders.

 On Wordpress I sometimes used subtitles under images.
 In the converted blog entries, the subtitles are simply text, which doesn't really look good.
-I use some code around them like this:
+I use a code block like this:

 ```
-{:center: style="font-size: 90%; text-align: center"}
-_The text is then centered, smaller, and in italics_
+The text is then centered, smaller, and in italics
-{:center}
+{:style="color:gray;font-style:italic;font-size:90%;text-align:center;"}
 ```
-{:center: style="font-size: 90%; text-align: center"}
-_The text is then centered, smaller, and in italics_ {:center}
+The text is then centered, smaller, and in italics {:style="color:gray;font-style:italic;font-size:90%;text-align:center;"}

 ##### e.
 Open external links in new windows/tabs